andreab1997/andreab1997.github.io/_talks/Trento_Alpha2024.md

 ---
 title: "Extraction of the strong coupling with HERA and EIC inclusive data."
+excerpt: 'A talk about strong coupling extraction with simulated data from EIC future collider.'
 collection: Talks and presentations
 type: "Talks"
 permalink: /talks/Trento_Alpha2024